 Life & Family

 The Bustill family were prominent black Quakers from Philadelphia.
 Joseph Bustill was the great uncle of legendary singer and civil rights activist Paul Robeson.

 Important primary sources on Brown’s Harpers Ferry raid include James Redpath’s The Public Life of Capt.
 John Brown (1860), Franklin B. Sanborn’s The Life and Letters of John Brown, Liberator of Kansas, and Martyr of Virginia (1885), and Richard J. Hinton’s John Brown and His Men; With Some Account of the Roads Traveled to Reach Harper’s Ferry (1894).
 Osborne Anderson, who participated in Brown’s raid but managed to escape, also published his account in 1861: A Voice from Harper’s Ferry: A Narrative of Events at Harper’s Ferry.
-Important secondary sources include Benjamin Quarles’ Allies for Freedom; Blacks and John Brown (1974), Paul Finkelman’s His Soul Goes Marching On: Responses to John Brown… Read the rest
+Important secondary sources include Benjamin Quarles’ Allies for Freedom; Blacks and John Brown (1974), Paul Finkelman’s His Soul Goes Marching On: Responses to John Brown and the Harpers Ferry Raid (1995), … Read the rest

 A profile of Duggan is in Samuel Boykin’s History of the Baptist Denomination in Georgia (2001).
 In addition, Dave Dameron discusses the unit that Duggan served with in Benning’s Brigade: A History and Roster of the Fifteenth Georgia By (1997).